 The idea of Banyan Tree was conceptualised when Ho Kwon Ping and his wife Claire Chiang were staying at Banyan Tree Bay, also known as Yung Shue Wan, a small fishing village on Lamma Island in Hong Kong.
 As a young couple, they enjoyed island living and the idea of having a private sanctuary and believed this was what their peers coveted.

-When his father fell ill, Ho Kwon Ping had to return to Singapore.
+When his father fell ill, Ho Kwon Ping, then a journalist, had to return to Singapore.
 As the eldest son, he took on the responsibility of the family business and ran it as is often expected in Asian business families.
 He wanted to take his father’s family-run business, Wah Chang Group, ahead and away from the traditional revenue streams into different areas spanning from property to manufacturing.
 The business was under pressure, competed primarily on cost, and was not dominant in any particular industry or market.
 He thus ventured into the oil rig business on a large scale.
 Unfortunately an oil glut in 1981 nearly bankrupted the business.
 Even though, he worked hard to bring in contracts and made back the losses, Ho Kwon Ping realized through this experience that he needed to create his own path and build his own brand.

 In 1994, the couple opened the first Banyan Tree resort in Phuket, Thailand, with Ho Kwon Ping’s brother Ho Kwon Cjan as the architect.
 Upon purchase of an old abandoned tin mine that was polluted, the founders decided to cleanse the acid-laden soil by planting more than 7,000 trees.
 By doing so, they transformed the ecological wasteland into the environmentally sensitive first Banyan Tree resort.
 Similar to how the banyan tree provided shelter to weary travelers in the olden days, the founders decided to name the resort Banyan Tree as a symbol of the relief and comfort provided by its natural properties, and of rest and relaxation to the world-weary.

 There they pioneered the trademark pool villa concept, which has become one of the signatures of the brand.
 Today, the private pool villa concept has proliferated to other resort groups and is used as a benchmark in the hospitality industry.